-The above picture, a pochoir by George Barbier, shows Mikhail Fokin‘s (23 April 1880 – 22 August 1942) choreography of Scheherazade, danced to music by Mily Balakirev and Rimsky-Korsakoff and starring Nijinsky.
-On July 12th, 2012, I published a post on Sergei Diaghilev‘s Ballets russes, an immensely successful corps [lit. body] de ballet or ballet company, founded in 1909, whose artistic director was Léon Bakst.
+The above picture, a pochoir by George Barbier, shows Mikhail Fokin‘s (23 April 1880 – 22 August 1942) choreography of Schéhérazade, danced to music by Mily Balakirev and Rimsky-Korsakoff, and starring Nijinsky.
+On 12 July 2012, I published a post on Sergei Diaghilev‘s Ballets Russes, an immensely successful corps de ballet or ballet company, founded in 1909, whose artistic director was Léon Bakst.

 Among its stars, Vaslav Nijinsky was probably the finest.
 Nijinsky had acquired skills few male ballet dancers had attained, such as dancing en pointe, on his toes.
 However, Nijinsky’s career was very short.
 It was interrupted by a mental illness, schizophrenia, that manifested itself when he was at the height of his career, in 1916, approximately.
 He died in London, in 1950.